oberonlang/RAG-data/Wirth/Oberon/Oberon07.Report.md

 ### 9.2.
 Procedure calls

 A procedure call serves to activate a procedure.
-The procedure call may contain a list of actual parameters which are substituted in place of their corresponding formal parameters defined in the procedure declaration (see Ch.
-10).
+The procedure call may contain a list of actual parameters which are substituted in place of their corresponding formal parameters defined in the procedure declaration (see [Ch.
+10](#10-procedure-declarations)).
 The correspondence is established by the positions of the parameters in the lists of actual and formal parameters respectively.
 There exist two kinds of parameters: variable and value parameters.

 In the case of variable parameters, the actual parameter must be a designator denoting a variable.
 If it designates an element of a structured variable, the selector is evaluated when the formal/actual parameter substitution takes place, i.e. before the execution of the procedure.
 If the parameter is a value parameter, the corresponding actual parameter must be an expression.
-This expression is evaluated prior to the procedure activation, and the resulting value is assigned to the formal parameter which now constitutes a local variable (see also 10.1.).
+This expression is evaluated prior to the procedure activation, and the resulting value is assigned to the formal parameter which now constitutes a local variable (see also [10.1](#101-formal-parameters)).

 ```EBNF
 ProcedureCall = designator [ActualParameters].